morristech/android-tupler/README.md

 ### android-tupler

-A simple utility library to create bundles of arbitrary objects - all resulting zipped objects referred to as a Tuple# (semantically incorrect but easier to use).
+A simple utility library to create bundles of arbitrary objects .

+All resulting zipped objects referred to as a `Tuple#` (semantically incorrect but easier to use).

 ### Installation